reph0t/CTF/OverTheWire/Bandit/Level_1.md

 >[!NOTE]
-> You will use the same command to login in to different bandit levels, but only difference is to change the username that corresponds to the current level.
+> You will use the same command to login in to different bandit levels; the only difference is to change the username that corresponds to the current level.
-> (e.g., Level 1: bandit1, Level 2, bandit2
+> (e.g., Level 1: bandit1, Level 2, bandit2, etc.)

 ## **Level Goal**
 The password for the next level is stored in a file called `-` located in the home directory